rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 If the sequence and layout of the information in the source are ambiguous or otherwise insufficient to determine the order, transcribe the information in the order that makes the most sense.
 Make a note to indicate the ambiguity of the order in the source, if considered important for identification or selection.

-## 0.5.13 Numbers expressed as numerals or words
+## 0.5.45 Numbers expressed as numerals or words

 **ALT note: in the latter part of this section, we didn't deviate from pre-3R RDA.
 Post-3R RDA is less than helpful in [Guidelines on normalized transcription / Numbers](https://beta.rdatoolkit.org/en-US_ala-914685cb-0fa2-394d-a0a2-16e537eb586a/p_mvj_cgs_b2b), giving options for "Transcribe a numeral as it appears", "Transcribe a numeral in a form preferred by an agent who creates the metadata unless the form is unclear", and "Transcribe a numeral as it appears and in an equivalent form preferred ...".
 The guidance for ordinals isn't a bad, but it's still all just options (at least there's only one).**

-### 0.5.13.1 Transcribed elements

-When recording numbers expressed as numerals or as words in a transcribed element, transcribe them in the form in which they appear on the source of information.
+<a name="0.5.45.1"> When recording numbers expressed as numerals or as words in a transcribed element, transcribe them in the form in which they appear on the source of information.
 Apply the general guidelines on transcription as applicable.

 >Example:
 >Title proper: <CITE>Fifty two sermons for every Sunday of the year MDCCXXVII</CITE>